Piero Gilardi: Nature carpets

 The nature carpets were created in the post-pop period of the late 1960s.
 These are horizontal segments of nature reproduced with foam rubber, allowing for a real tactile and bodily experience of the works.
 The illustrated work "Uragano" (Hurricane), made in 1989, evokes a tropical terrain – a banana grove – with the evidence of the aftermath of a storm.
 The nature of these "carpets" is therefore that of capturing the accidental nature and chaoticness of things, thus reminding one of the biological cycle of life/death.

 Installations

-Between 1988 and 2001, the artist addressed his research in the field of the new media art, initially creating interactive multimedia installations, followed by those of "Virtual Reality".
-The characteristic that this cycle of works has in common is that of involving as many people as possible in the interactive technology, placing in evidence the relational component in the sharing of the virtual and digital dimension.
+Between 1988 and 2001, the artist addressed his research in the field of the new media art, initially creating interactive multimedia installations, followed by those of "virtual reality".
+The characteristic that this cycle of works has in common is that of involving as many people as possible in the interactive technology, highlighting the relational component in the sharing of the virtual and digital dimension.
 The illustrated work "Connected Es" is characterized by the offer of bodily interfacing with devices for measuring one's breathing and heart-beat, leading to an intense emotional attuning.
-"CONNECTED ES" Interactive Installation of Virtual Reality.
-Gilardi's technical Collaborator on the piece was Ennio Bertrand.
+Gilardi's technical collaborator on the piece was Ennio Bertrand.